ask/python-github2/doc/contributing.rst

    patches to increase test coverage are greatly appreciated

 The preferred way to run the package's tests is with :pypi:`nose`.
-``nosetests`` provides excellent reporting options and its additional features make it invaluable, see the nose_ documentation for usage information.
+``nosetests``, nose's command-line test runner, provides excellent reporting options and its additional features make it invaluable, see the nose_ documentation for usage information.

 There is a :pypi:`tox` configuration file included in the repository, you can use it to run the tests against multiple Python versions with a single command.